 Power to Grow: The History of Oil and Gas in Oklahoma

-The military exhibit illustrates the US armed forces from the 1830s to the present, the history of non-commissioned officers, and how some military weapons work.
+The military exhibit illustrates the role of US armed forces from the 1830s to the present, the history of non-commissioned officers, and how some military weapons work.
 Also included are accurate replicas of Civil War-era artillery ammunition crates and artifacts relating to artillery.
 Two portions are devoted to Lieutenant Colonel Steve Russell and the capture of Saddam Hussein.